 Scope and policy

-The Revista Colombiana de Entomología (Rev. Colomb.
+The Revista Colombiana de Entomología (hereafter Rev. Colomb.
 Entomol.) is the official scientific publication of the Colombian Society of Entomology (SOCOLEN).
-The journal is published twice a year and its mission is to publish high quality scientific information of insects and insect related groups in several formats such as: Original research papers, Reviews on entomological topics (by request from the Editorial board), Taxonomic papers, Points of view, New records, Scientific notes, and book reviews.
-Since 1975, the journal is oriented mainly to researchers and professionals in entomology of universities and both public and private research centers.
-The Revista Colombiana de Entomología welcomes contributions from both national and international researchers and also to members or non-members of the Society.
-Papers can be written in Spanish or English.
-There is not fee for publication but color figures are published at the author expenses.
-Authors should contact the editor to define this cost.
-Paper acceptance depends on the concepts of national and international academic colleagues.
+The journal is published twice a year and its mission is to publish high quality scientific information of insects and insect related groups in several formats described below.
+The journal is oriented mainly to researchers and professionals in entomology of universities and both public and private research centers.
+The journal is open to national and foreign researchers, associate or not to SOCOLEN.
+Manuscripts submitted for publication may be written in Spanish or English.

 Form and preparation of manuscripts